 An Advisory Board informs the Centre's overall work.
 It is made up of leading practitioners, policy-makers and academics from across the third sector.
 Their main role is to advise on the general strategy for TSRC, supporting its impact strategy, acting as ambassadors for the Centre, receiving, commenting and approving the Annual Report.

-Reference Groups meet regularly with researchers from the streams.
+Reference Groups meet with researchers from the streams.
 They also work ‘virtually’ to advise and comment on our research.
 They act as advisors - informing the development of the research, discussing implications of the findings, and promoting its dissemination in the field.